Porges/ways-to-play/src/games/balik-satu/index.md

 ### <span class="noun" lang="jav-Latn">Gonggong</span>

+<span class="noun" lang="jav-Latn">Gonggong</span> (<span
-A very similar game is recorded as being played in Java in the 1940s, under the name of <span class="noun" lang="jav-Latn">Gonggong</span>, and is described as being played mostly by women.[@JavaanseKaartspelen p.
+ lang="mak">ᨁᨚᨁᨚ</span>) is a very similar game.
+It was reported in South Sulawesi in the 19th century.[@MakassaarschWoordenboek p.
+69] In the 1940s it is recorded in Java, where it is described as being played mostly by women.[@JavaanseKaartspelen p.
 94–97] The game as played in Surakarta was described as follows:

 It is played with six sets of cards (180 cards) for four players, or eight sets (240 cards) for six players.
 Deal 14 cards each and play as with <span class="noun"